 Syed has particular expertise in using Judicial Review as a mechanism to address discriminatory policies and practices in the UK’s asylum and immigration system.

 As an experienced litigator Syed has historically been involved in a number of important Judicial Review cases such as SF, R (on the application of) v SSHD EWHC 2705 (Admin) (which was a successful Judicial Review test case against the Competent Authority’s finding that our client was not a victim of trafficking) and SSHD v Gedi AA/02649/2015 (which was a successful Judicial Review concerning whether the Secretary of State for the Home Department could issue a second deportation order once a first one had been successfully appealed).

-Last year Syed issued Judicial Review proceedings challenging the Secretary of State for the Home Department’s policy of providing a restricted right of work to asylum applicants whose asylum claims had been delayed for 12 months or more.
-The High Court in this paradigm case of Cardona, R (On the application of SSHD EWHC 2656 (Admin) found that the Secretary of State for the Home Department’s work policy for asylum seekers broke the law as it failed to properly consider the impact on children.
+As a result of a Judicial Review issued by Syed challenging the Secretary of State for the Home Department’s policy of providing a restricted right of work to asylum applicants whose asylum claims had been delayed for 12 months or more, the High Court in this paradigm case of Cardona, R (On the application of SSHD EWHC 2656 (Admin) found that the Secretary of State for the Home Department’s work policy for asylum seekers broke the law as it failed to properly consider the impact on children.